 A Charlie Brown Christmas

 Not all Christmas movies were made for the big screen.
 Some of the most enduring Christmas movies were made specifically for a family to sit at home together, drinking hot chocolate, and enjoy.
-Our movie this morning is just that type of movie and this year is celebrating it’s 50th anniversary.
-I wanted to spend the Sunday before Christmas talking about A Charlie Brown Christmas as we try to find the real meaning of the holiday season.
+Our movie this morning is just that type of movie and it has been a part of Americana for over 50 years.
+A Charlie Brown Christmas follows the peanut gang as they try to find the real meaning of the holiday season.

-In our modern day parable Charlie brown is struggling with Christmas.
+In our modern day parable Charlie Brown is struggling with Christmas.
 Instead of being the most wonderful time of the year Charlie Brown says that this holiday always leaves him depressed.
-On the advice of Lucy, Charlie Brown directs the school play about the Nativity, but he quickly loses control of the production.
-He is sent out to find a Christmas tree for the play but instead of buying a big, shiny, aluminum tree as he was instructed to do, he chooses a pitiful little twig.
+On the advice of Lucy, Charlie Brown directs the school Christmas play, but he quickly loses control of the production.
+He is sent out to find a Christmas tree for the play but instead of buying a big, shiny, aluminum tree as he was instructed to do, he chooses a pitiful little twig like the one in front of the pulpit this morning.

 While everyone is talking about how big a failure he is, Charlie Brown asks if anyone knows what Christmas is all about.
 The seminal moment in the parable comes when Linus answers his question.